 Open Tuesday to Sunday 9.30am to 8pm.
 Permanent exhibition €6, temporary exhibitions €4, €8 combined ticket.
 Free on Sundays after 5pm.

-What’s on in Malaga in November – markets
+Markets in Malaga in November

 With Christmas on the horizon, Malaga markets are a great place to start your Christmas shopping.
 As well as the usual Sunday arts and crafts markets on Muelle Uno and on the western seafront promenade:

-El Zoco – the arts and crafts market takes place on Muelle Uno every Sunday in November from 11am to 6pm.
+The arts and crafts market takes place on Muelle Uno every Sunday in November from 11am to 6pm.

 Next month’s post will of course be about events in Malaga in December so stay tuned for all the information you need about Christmas in Malaga.